C8forT/ScrcpyWiFi/README.md

 The previous version of ScrcpyWiFi is now ScrcpyWiFi_GTK and continues to use Zenity for dialogues.
 This version is for GTK based desktops, e.g., Gnome, Cinnamon, XFCE, Mate, etc.

 ScrcpyWiFi_QT uses kdialog for dialogues instead of Zenity.
-This version if for QT based desktops, e.g., KDE Plasma, LXQT, etc.
+This version is for QT based desktops, e.g., KDE Plasma, LXQT, etc.

 INSTRUCTIONS: